Idearia/WordPress-AI-Commander/README.md

-# WP Natural Language Commands
+# WPNL: WordPress Natural Language

-Issue commands in natural language to WordPress via a chatbot interface.
-Supports voice input.
+Issue commands in natural language to WordPress via voice, chatbot interface or REST API endpoint.
 Integrates with OpenAI's API to process natural language commands and execute the appropriate WordPress actions.

 ## Features

 - **Natural Language Interface**: Interact with WordPress using conversational language
 - **Chatbot Interface**: User-friendly chat interface in the WordPress admin area
+- **Voice Input**: Supports voice input from the browser microphone
 - **Conversation History**: Maintains context across multiple commands in a conversation
 - **Extensible Tool System**: Add new tools and capabilities to control plugins and themes
+- **REST API**: Allows remote interaction with the chatbot via API

 ## Installation